jamesyang124/tasks-service-demo/docs/OPTIMIZATION_DECISIONS.md

 - **Write**: 61.0ns → 61.5ns
 - **Write Consistency**: Increased variance from 1.19ns to 3.86ns range

 **Key Insight**: The gopool optimization provides **dramatic consistency benefits for reads** rather than speed improvements.
-The per-core worker pools eliminate read performance variance, making latency much more predictable for production systems.
+The consistent goroutine pool distribution eliminates read performance variance, making latency much more predictable for production systems.

 ### Concurrency Analysis
 **Question**: *"Does each shard have its own pool for goroutines, might have chance to interleave processing for same shard resource unit?"*